vincentbagilet/ididvar/README.md

 <img src="man/figures/README-plot_cumul-1.png" width="70%" style="display: block; margin: auto;" />

-It also allows to easily find observation that actually contribute to identification (in the sense that we can drom observations that “do not contribute” without the estimate changing more than a given proportion).
+It also provide functions to identify observations that actually contribute to identification (in the sense that dropping the other observations does not significantly affect the estimate obtained).

 ``` r
 idid_viz_contrib(reg_ex_fixest, "sales", city) +